Adidem23/HealthVista-MERN-Hospital-Management/README.md

+# HealthVista:MERN-Hospital-Management
+This is hospital management where you can login , register and find out available beds inside an hospital .
+You can also book or do manipulatoion with this .

-# MERN-Hospital-Management
+# Tech Stack Used
-This is hospital management which works on Node js , React Js and Sql for Backend and Uses some animation libraries with JWT authentication of user and mongodb
+- ReactJs for Frontend
+- NodejS for Backend
+- Mongodb For Storing login and Signup data
+- Mysql for Storing Beds Data
+- mongoose ORM
+- JWT for Authentication and Authorization